About STRhub

 Our Team

-STRhub is developed and led by Dr. Tamara Frontanilla and is academically supported by the Laboratory of Forensic Genetics and Population Genetics (LPFG), University of São Paulo (USP), under the supervision of Dr. Celso Teixeira Mendes Junior.
+STRhub currently receives academic support from the Forensic and Genomics Research Laboratory, University of São Paulo (USP), under the supervision of Dr. Celso Teixeira Mendes Junior.

 ORCID: 0000-0002-6873-7813